Crisgrva/IntegriBooks_v1/README.md

     This will start the application containers and their dependencies (such as the database) as specified in the `docker-compose.yml` file.

-3. Access the application in your browser at [http://localhost:5001](http://localhost:5001).
+3. Access the application in your browser at [http://localhost](http://localhost).

+4. Access the api swagger in your browser at [http://localhost:5001/apidocs](http://localhost:5001/apidocs).

 ## Running Python Unit Tests